-Elissa focuses her practice on white collar and antitrust criminal defense matters, including internal investigations, litigation, and regulatory enforcement actions.
-She has defended clients in numerous government investigations before the Department of Justice, United States Office of Special Counsel, Securities & Exchange Commission, Department of Treasury’s Financial Crimes Enforcement Network (“FinCEN”), Office of the Comptroller of Currency, and Federal Reserve Board, among others.
+Elissa focuses her practice on white collar criminal defense and litigation, antitrust criminal defense, regulatory enforcement defense, internal investigations, and compliance counseling.
+She handles a wide range of white collar matters and has defended clients before the Department of Justice (DOJ), United States Office of Special Counsel, Securities & Exchange Commission (SEC), Financial Crimes Enforcement Network (FinCEN), Office of Foreign Assets Control (OFAC), Office of the Comptroller of Currency, and Federal Reserve Board, among others.

 Elissa is a member of the firm’s Government Investigations & White Collar Litigation Department, which was recognized by Law360 as a Practice Group of the Year.
-She has particular experience conducting internal investigations and advising clients on compliance with the U.S. Foreign Corrupt Practices Act (“FCPA”) and other anti-corruption laws.
-Her practice also includes representing companies and financial institutions in connection with regulatory, civil, and criminal enforcement actions arising from U.S. anti-money laundering (“AML”) laws and regulations.
-She speaks Spanish and Portuguese, and uses her language skills regularly in her practice.
+She has particular experience advising corporations, financial institutions, and individuals in anti-corruption, bank fraud, antitrust, and anti-money laundering (AML)/Bank Secrecy Act (BSA) investigations, and regularly counsels clients on compliance with the U.S. Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws.
+Her practice also includes representing clients in connection with regulatory, civil, and criminal enforcement actions arising from U.S. AML laws and regulations.
+Elissa’s matters often involve multiple government agencies, as well as foreign regulators or enforcement authorities.

 Prior to becoming an attorney, Elissa spent three years working on national security, intelligence, and foreign policy matters for the United States federal government.